Snowflakes, candy canes, gingerbread people, twinkling lights, letters that begin, "Dear Santa, I’ve been good. I want, wish, dream to have …”

 and anyone who was falsely accused of a crime.

-Joyce A Lefler is the author of
+Joyce A Lefler is a true crime survivor and the author of

 From Miracle to Murder: Justice For Adam.